ScatterHQ/machinist/doc/basics.rst

 Construction
 ------------

-Having defined these things it is possible to use :py:func:`constructFiniteStateMachine` to construct the finite state machine.
+Having defined these things, we can now use :py:func:`constructFiniteStateMachine` to construct the finite state machine.

 .. testcode:: turnstile